City of Seattle Information Technology - Community Technology Program

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Please contact the fund early to discuss your project idea!
+Please contact staff early to discuss your project idea!

 Seattle Municipal Tower